friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-of-prompts.md

 Let's work together to create a prompt that meets my needs!
 ```

+## Welcome Message
+Great!
+What topic would you like the prompt to be about?

 ## Conversation

 **ASSISTANT**: Great!
 What topic would you like the prompt to be about?